justacalico/finar/README.md

 - Local persistence and cache with Hive/shared preferences
 - Designed for media browsing with gamepad/remote-friendly input support

+## Contributing

+Pull requests are welcome.

+## AI Contributing
+If you use AI please

+- Prompt over MR | If you are gonna vibecode a feature submit a new Issue with the prompt you want instead then a mearge request.
+However mearge requests are still allowed.

+- DO TESTING | We dont want vibe coded untested grabage.
+If you use AI test, test, and test.
+- Mark it | Please mark that it is AI code it wont be declinaed but we will need to do more testing.

 ## Requirements

 - Flutter SDK `^3.10.3`